jasonknight/gopress/docs.md

 ```go
 func (o *TermRelationship) FindByObjectId(_findByObjectId int64) ([]*TermRelationship, error)
 ```
-FindByObjectId searchs against the primary key object_id and will return []*TermRelationship,error This method is a programatically generated finder for TermRelationship
+FindByObjectId searchs against the database table field object_id and will return []*TermRelationship,error This method is a programatically generated finder for TermRelationship

 ```go